Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Introduction

+where $\mu>0$ is called a regularization parameter.
+All these models, (\ref{model})-(\ref{Lasso}), are widely used in signal and image reconstruction with sparsity.

-The existing methods for \eqref{model} includes thresholding \cite{E10,E12,FR13}, greedy \cite{DM09,NT09,TG07}, convex optimization \cite{CT05,CWB08,CDS98,ZL17}, nonconvex optimization \cite{C07} and Bayesian methods \cite{SPZ08,WB04}.
-In this paper, we focus our attention on the thresholding method which was first proposed by Donoho and Johnstone \cite{DJ94}.
-It has experienced a significant development since 1994 and has evolved into a large family of algorithms including the hard thresholding \cite{BTW15,BD08,BD10,F11,KC14,MZ20}, soft thresholding \cite{DDM04,D95,E06} and optimal $k$-thresholding \cite{MZ22,MZKS22,Z20,ZL21}.
-It is worth stressing that the main advantage of thresholding methods is that the algorithms can always guarantee the points generated by the algorithms being feasible or nearly feasible to the problem \eqref{model}, since the iterates are $k$-sparse or $k$-compressible.
-The simplest thresholding iterative method might be the so-called iterative hard thresholding \cite{BD08} which is a gradient-based thresholding method.
-The combination of IHT and orthogonal projection yields the well known hard thresholding pursuit (HTP) method \cite{F11}.
-Due to their low computational complexity, IHT, HTP and their modifications have been widely used in numerous areas such as compressive sampling and image processing \cite{BTW15,B12,BD10,KC14}.
-However, performing hard thresholding on an iterate does not necessarily leads to the reduction of the objective function value of (\ref{model}) and might also cause numerical oscillation during the course of iterations \cite{Z20,ZL21}.
+Depending on the problem formulations, several classes of algorithms for SLI problems have been developed over the past decades, including the thresholding algorithms \cite{E10,E12,FR13}, greedy methods \cite{DM09,NT09,TG07}, convex optimization \cite{CT05,CWB08,CDS98,ZL17}, nonconvex optimization \cite{C07}, and Bayesian methods \cite{SPZ08,WB04}.
+In this paper, we focus on the model (\ref{model}) for which the thresholding algorithms are particularly convenient to develop.
+The thresholding method was first proposed by Donoho and Johnstone \cite{DJ94}.
+It has experienced a significant development since 1994 and has evolved into a large family of algorithms which includes the hard thresholding \cite{BTW15,BD08,BD10,F11,KC14,MZ20}, soft thresholding \cite{DDM04,D95,E06} and optimal $k$-thresholding algorithms \cite{Z20,ZL21}.
+It is worth stressing that an advantage of thresholding methods is that the algorithms can guarantee the generated points being feasible to the problem \eqref{model}.
+The simplest thresholding method might be the iterative hard thresholding (IHT) \cite{BD08}.
+The combination of IHT and orthogonal projection yields the hard thresholding pursuit (HTP) \cite{F11}.
+Due to low computational complexity, IHT and HTP have been widely used in signal reconstruction with compressive samplings \cite{BTW15,B12,BD10,KC14}.

-To alleviate the above-mentioned weakness of hard thresholding, the optimal $k$-thresholding (OT) operator was first introduced in \cite{Z20} (see also \cite{ZL21}).
-Such an operator may reduce the objective value of (\ref{model}) while performing thresholding of an iterate.
-Based on this operator, the basic framework of optimal $k$-thresholding (OT) and optimal $k$-thresholding pursuit (OTP) is proposed in \cite{Z20}.
-The optimal $k$-thresholding of a vector $v$ is defined as
+However, as pointed out in \cite{Z20,ZL21}, performing hard thresholding on non-sparse iterates may not necessarily reduce the objective value of (\ref{model}) and thus may cause numerical oscillation during iterations.
+Thus the optimal $k$-thresholding operator was introduced in \cite{Z20} (see also \cite{ZL21}) to alleviate such a weakness of hard thresholding.
+This operator may perform thresholding on iterates and, in the meantime, reduce the objective value of (\ref{model}).
+The optimal $k$-thresholding (OT) and optimal $k$-thresholding pursuit (OTP) algorithms are first developed in \cite{Z20}.
+Recall that the optimal $k$-thresholding of a given vector $v\in \mathbb{R}^n $ is defined as